 As to the compensation (salary and bonus) paid or payable to executive officers, other than the President-Chief Executive Officer, the President-Chief Executive Officer makes a recommendation to the Committee.
 The Committee considers such recommendations.
 The President-Chief Executive Officer's recommendation with respect to base salary and the Committee's approval or disapproval of such recommendation is primarily based on the objectives set forth above.
-With respect to bonus compensation, such recommendation by the President - Chief Executive Officer and approval is closely tied to the individual's performance and the Company's financial performance.
+Recommendations by the President - Chief Executive Officer of bonus compensation and the Committee's decision to approve or disapprove such recommendations is closely tied to the individual's performance and the Company's financial performance.

 Jack E. Golsen has been President and Chief Executive Officer of the Company since its formation in 1969.
 In setting Mr. Golsen's compensation, the Committee takes into account the fact that Mr. Golsen continues the strategy of expanding the Company through internal growth, acquisitions, redeployment of assets and personnel, the complexity of issues required to be dealt with, and development of international markets.
-Due to operating losses sustained by the Company in 1998, 1999, and 2000, there were no increases in Mr. Golsen's annual salary for 1998, 1999, or 2000.
+There were no increases in Mr. Golsen's annual salary for 1999, 2000 or 2001.
 In March, 1996, the Company entered into an employment agreement with Mr. Golsen, which employment agreement set Mr. Golsen's salary at his 1995 base rate, as adjusted from time to time by the Committee.
 See "Executive Compensation and Other Information - Employment Contracts and Termination of Employment and Change in Control Arrangements".

 Bonuses, if any, are paid to executive officers in arrears for performance during the previous fiscal year.
 The Committee considers the payment of bonuses to be consistent with the goals set forth above.
-Due to the Company's performance in 1997, 1998, and 1999, no bonuses were paid for 1997, 1998, or 1999 performance to the executive officers of the Company, including Jack E. Golsen, except for a compensation adjustment paid in 2000 to Barry H. Golsen due to the 1999 stand-alone profitability and performance of the Climate Control Businesses which report to him (see Summary Compensation Table contained in this Proxy Statement).
-Bonuses have not been determined for 2000 performance.
+There were no bonuses paid for 1999 performance except for a compensation adjustment paid in 2000 to Barry H. Golsen due to the 1999 stand-alone profitability and performance of the Climate Control Businesses which report to him.
+Bonuses paid in 2001 were for 2000 performance.
+Bonuses have not been determined for 2001 performance except for a bonus of \$50,000 paid to David Goss, Senior Vice President, Operations.